rodebrahimi/innovatebig-personal/src/site/posts/gaming-in-the-enterprise.md

 ---
-title: more fun and games in the enterprise
+title: fun and games in the enterprise
 subtitle: software should be fun to use
 date: 2019-06-22
 tags: post